 Culture shock in Karnataka

 One thing I found very interesting about Sirsi – and the whole state of Karnataka – was that it was teetotal.
 Like, alcohol was actually banned.
 As in, respectable people would politely decline to even drive you to the one seedy bar that exists in the village (which seemed to be of uncertain legal status anyway, as you’d have to bootleg the booze from Goa).

-No, not because they’re Muslims, or that there is any local Muslim community at all.
+No, this was not because they’re Muslims, nor was there any local Muslim community at all.
 But because the local Hindu community valued sobriety.
 (This part of the culture bore down on the Australian of us within the first week!)

 I read the local newspapers and learned a little bit about the local views; it was illuminating.
-Up to that point, I had not heard of a non-Muslim community that took sobriety in quite the same vein as we do.
+Up to that point, I had not heard of a non-Muslim community that took sobriety in a similar vein as we do.

-There was another reason why I had not chosen one of the ‘special expeditions’ initially.
-It was because I am already an environmental professional.
-Surely, it was pointless for the programme to spend this effort on me, to make me aware of sustainability issues.
+There was a reason why I had not chosen one of the ‘special expeditions’ initially.
+It’s because I am already an environmental professional.
+Surely, it was pointless for the programme to spend the effort on me, to make me aware of sustainability issues.
 I already knew the stuff.
-It would be more valuable for my colleagues who were not from environmental departments, to be exposed to these issues.
+Surely, this would be more valuable for my colleagues who were not from environmental departments, as they urgently needed to be exposed to these issues.

-In fact, I purposely chose the expeditions which were solely about contributing to the research, because I missed being around practicing scientists.
+In fact, I purposely chose the expeditions which were solely about contributing to the research itself, because I missed being around practicing scientists.
 When your job overwhelmingly involves trying to guide business decisions towards environmental compliance and responsibility, and mostly involves explaining things to non-scientists, it kind of gets old.

 There is more than one way to give.